yingw787/voogasalad_TEAM/DESIGN/USE_CASES.md

 2. User can open multiple games without crashing
 3. User can define whether the game will be displayed 2D or 3D (isometric)
 4. Allow users to customize the map size of the game, or scaling the unit size in the map (equivalent)
+20. Enable wrap-around for the GUI or otherwise capping hard limits on the board for movement

 Use cases involving game design: